HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 </html>

->> The execute result:
+>> The executing result:
 14
 ```

-Comparing this output with the output of Version 0, you will find that the later shows an execute result `14` instead of `undefined`.
+Comparing this output with the output of Version 0, you will find that the later shows an executing result `14` instead of `undefined`.

 The statement like `$STREAM.stdout.writelines('Hello, world!')` is an EJSON expression defined by HVML.
 We can use an EJSON expression to access a property of an object, or call a method of an object.